DALLAS – Today in Aviation, Air Europe (AE), one of the United Kingdom’s biggest independent airlines, ceased operations in 1991.

 AE launched Extended Range Twin Operations (ETOPS) to the United States, Central and South America, the Caribbean and Asia using its 757s in March 1988.
 The airline was an ETOPS pioneer.
 It worked closely with fellow British 757 operator Monarch (MON) to gain approval for their aircraft.

 Taking on the Big Boys

-The scheduled market was entered on May 2, 1985 between LGW and Palma (PMI).
+The scheduled market was entered on May 2, 1985, between LGW and Palma (PMI).
 By 1989, AE operated 150 scheduled services per week across 16 routes, competing directly with established flag carriers.
-Thanks to its high aircraft utilisation and lower labour costs, AE was able to undercut its rivals and offer attractive fares to passengers.
+Thanks to its high aircraft utilisation and lower labour costs, AE could undercut its rivals and offer attractive fares to passengers.

 However, its plan to break into the long-haul scheduled market proved challenging.
 In 1990 the airline became a launch customer of the McDonnell Douglas MD-11.
 The goal was to use the aircraft on year-round scheduled flights to Canada, the US, Mexico, the Caribbean, Australia and New Zealand.

 Sadly, McD never delivered the type.
 Despite being the number one airline at LGW in the summer of 1990, holding 20% of all take-off and landing slots and operating more short-haul services than any other airline, a year later, AE had been consigned to the history books.